 Appointment smart meter

 We recently sent you a letter in which we offered to upgrade your electricity and gas meters at a time that suits you.
-Unfortunately, before we were unable to do so, but now we found a solution and we are able to make that change.
-We have asked an engineer of our contractor Brinck Roll Out Services to install the smart meters on the date that’s in the letter (see the time and date in the bold frame).
+We have asked an engineer of our contractor Brinck Roll Out Services to install the smart meters on the date that’s in the letter.

 The engineer will need around one hour (in some cases two hours) to carry out the work.
 Please ask the engineer to show you his/her Liander ID card.

 If you yourself have a contract with an energy supplier, and as a result automatically with us as grid manager, then you as tenant can decide yourself whether to have the new energy meters fitted.
 If this is not the case, then please consult the landlord of the building.

 - Smart meters are currently being installed free of charge.
 What if you decide to wait until later to have your smart meters installed?
 That’s not a problem, but in that case you will have to pay a charge of € 72.60.

 - Do you use day-rate and night-rate electricity and therefore pay a dual rate?
 In future this will only be possible if you have smart meters.